Lamborghini Promises To Race The Urus Super SUV

 An official announcement regarding what sort of competition the Urus will enter is expected to be made towards the end of the year.
 Meanwhile, Lamborghini will analyze the Bentley Bentayga’s performance at the forthcoming Pikes Peak International Hill Climb where the W12 monster will have to tackle 156 challenging corners and a high altitude of over 14,000 feet (4,267 meters).
 Why is Lambo keeping an eye on Bentley?
 Because the Bentayga’s performance in June at the hill climb in Colorado will provide them with a benchmark, according to people within Lamborghini.

 Taking into account the Huracan Performante travelled to the Nürburgring for a record-breaking attempt, we won’t be too surprised if it’s going to be a similar story with the Urus.
 Time to beat?
 7 minutes and 51.7 seconds – a record established last fall by the Alfa Romeo Stelvio Quadrifoglio.
+The high-speed run is scheduled to take place later this spring.

 It remains to be seen at which event we’ll get to see the Urus at the starting line, but people familiar with Lamborghini’s plans are saying it won’t be at Pikes Peak.
 Speaking of which, another member of the vast Volkswagen Group will be there this year, with the core brand VW promising to participate with the fully electric I.D.
 R Pikes Peak.